Innerve0or1/Detecting-Unauthorized-Access/README.md

 4. **Run Scripts**: Use the Python scripts in the `src/` directory to perform data preprocessing, model training, and evaluation tasks.

-5. **Deploy Model**: Deploy the trained model in a production environment for real-time detection of unauthorized access.
+5. **Deploy Model**: Deploy the trained model in production environment for real-time detection of unauthorized access.

 ## Contributors